-Learn how to become a cook.
-Research the educational options, possible work settings, various career requirements and experience required for starting a career as a cook.
+Watch this video to learn how to become a cook.
+The educational options, possible work settings, various career requirements, and experience required for starting a career as a cook will all be covered.

 Cooks work in restaurants and cafeterias and are responsible for preparing and cooking various appetizers, entrees and desserts.
 Before preparing and cooking food, cooks need to ensure the ingredients are fresh, the work area is clean and equipment is available.
 Cooks follow recipes, mix ingredients, and prepare various types of foods, like vegetable and meats, using various cooking methods, such as braising, steaming, baking and broiling.
 Many hours spent standing are required, and a certain amount of stress is involved with the need to work quickly, yet efficiently.

 |Education Level||High school usually required; certificate, diploma and degree programs also available|

 |Key Skills||Strong senses, follow directions, physical stamina, teamwork|

 |Salary (2014)||$22,490 per year (Media salary for restaurant cooks)|

 Sources: U.S. Bureau of Labor Statistics (May 2014); Monster.com (August 2012)